 When losing weight quicker than this 1-2 lb recommendation you increase your chances of losing more lean mass than desired.

-This is arguably not as relevant in the first week or the first several weeks if you have a fairly high body fat level.
+This is arguably not as relevant in the first week or two, especially if you have a fairly high body fat level.
 As mentioned earlier, the leaner you are the slower you will need to lose weight to prevent lean mass loss.
 In other words, the leaner you are the harder it will become to lose fat.

-As hard as it can be to go slower than we had initially planned, more often than not it is the better option.
+As hard as it can be to go slow, more often than not it is the better option.
 This slower pace is going to be better for both muscle preservation as well as long-term sustainability.

-To make your weight loss phase as effective as possible and prevent unwanted lean mass losses, aim to lose no more than 1-2 lbs a week (or no more than 1% of your body weight).
+To lose fat as effectively as possible and prevent unwanted lean mass losses aim to lose no more than 1% of your body weight per week.

 For a 175 lb individual, this would be a 1.75 lb loss per week.